damianhakert/damianhakert.github.io/source/handbook/developer-onboarding/index.md

 ## GitLab Repositories

-Almost all repos are available on both GitLab.com as well as dev.
-For the most popular projects, you can also find them on GitHub.com, this makes it easier for people to contribute.
+Almost all repositories are available on both gitlab.com and dev.gitlab.org.
+We also mirror our biggest projects to [GitHub](https://github.com/gitlabhq), making them more widely available for people to contribute.

 ### GitLab Community Edition (CE)

 This is the community edition of GitLab.
-Most of the development happens here, then gets merged into GitLab EE once in a while.
-If you do something general, that doesn't restricts itself to EE, do it in GitLab CE.
+Most of the development happens here, then gets merged into GitLab EE periodically.
+Unless you're making a change specific to GitLab EE, add it to CE.

 - [dev.gitlab.org/gitlab/gitlabhq]
 - [gitlab.com/gitlab-org/gitlab-ce]